Sush1090/ThermalRocks.jl/README.md

 ## Package Features
+- Provides already implemented vast range of data for compounds and rocks.
 - Finds specific heat capacity over different temperatures for Compounds found in rocks.
 Fitted over experimental data.
 - Allows user to get a rough estimate of a custom composition using Neumann-kopp rule.
 - Allows user to implement custom data under the framework of Shotomate approximations.